chernolabs/scX/README.md

 ```

 <p align="justify">
 The scXplorer app can be created and launched with only two functions. createSCEobject() creates the single cell experiment object that will be used within the application.
-With this function we can configure the main features of our dataset, such as which is the main partition and which metadata information we want to analyse with scXplorer.
-On the other hand, various aspects of data pre-processing are also defined.
-Finally we can launch the application with launch_scXplorer().
+This function performs a set of preprocessing steps required for the various scXplorer functions.
+Among these steps we can mention:

+1. Calculation of quality control metrics.

+2. If no partition was declared in the "toFactor" parameter, a preliminary clustering will be calculated with the scran package function _quickCluster()_.

+3. Normalization of the gene expression matrix.

+4. Determination of the most variable genes (HVG).

+5. Calculation of different dimensionality reductions: PCA, tSNE, and UMAP.

+If the input dataset already has these characteristics, some of these steps can be avoided.
+For example, if the dataset already has a precomputed PCA, scXplorer will not recalculate it but will calculate the dimensionality reductions that are not already calculated in the dataset.

+On the other hand, different options for the calculation of the marker genes of the different clusters can be determined.
+This can be done within the parameter "paramFindMarkers" which expects a list of parameters taken by scran's _FindMarkers()_ function.

+Finally with the launch_scXplorer() function the application is deployed.

 </p>

 ```R